-HYGIENE POLICY
+LAUNDRY AND HYGIENE POLICY

-- 1. Staff will model a high level of personal hygiene. - 2.
-NO MEALS (i.e. full meals e.g. breakfast / lunch) ARE PREPARED AT THE SCHOOL HOLIDAY PROGRAMS. - 3.
+- 1. Staff will model a high level of personal hygiene. - NO MEALS (i.e. full meals e.g. breakfast / lunch) ARE PREPARED AT THE SCHOOL HOLIDAY PROGRAMS. - 3.
 Staff will encourage children to follow personal hygiene practices. - 4.
-Hygiene practices will be followed to ensure cross infection is prevented.
+Hygiene practices will be followed to ensure cross infection is prevented. - 5.
+All high touch computer and gaming equipment will be cleaned periodically, more often at times of high usage. - 6.
+Active Gamers, as a Vacation care provider, does not maintain access to laundry facilities - 7.
+In the event of a child's clothing becoming soiled, a reserve set of clothes will be provided to the child, parents/carers will be notified and asked if the soiled clothes should be safely kept aside for them or if they should be thoughtfully disposed of.